-The Company accounts for its oil and natural gas commodity derivatives and, in prior periods, its interest rate derivatives, at fair value.
+The Company accounts for its oil, NGL and natural gas derivatives at fair value.
 The fair value of derivatives is determined utilizing pricing models for similar instruments.
 The models use a variety of techniques to arrive at fair value, including quotes and pricing analysis.
 Inputs to the pricing models include publicly available prices and forward curves generated from a compilation of data gathered from third parties.

-The Company has categorized its assets and liabilities measured at fair value, based on the priority of inputs to the valuation technique, into a three-level fair value hierarchy.
+The Company has categorized its assets and liabilities measured at fair value, based on the priority of inputs to the valuation technique, into a threelevel fair value hierarchy.
 The fair value hierarchy gives the highest priority to quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).